Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

 ### 2 - Connect Databricks to the proxy machine

-Open Databricks on a first tab, and go to compute and select your cluster.
+Open Databricks in a first tab, and press "Compute" and select your cluster.

 ![databricks-clusters](images/databricks-clusters.png)